Plan Review Services

 - Non-habitable accessory buildings less than 1000 SF.

-- Solar panels that are in compliance with City of Scottsdale placement guidelines.
+- Roof mounted Solar panels that are in compliance with City of Scottsdale placement guidelines

 - Projects zoned Environmentally Sensitive Lands (ESL) must be submitted for review.

-- Properties with non-conforming structures and/or properties requiring additional research may be submitted for review.
+- Properties with non-conforming structures and/or properties requiring additional research must be submitted for review.

 At Risk Grading Submittal